HardzGuardian/NoteVerse/README.md

 # NoteVerse

-NoteVerse is a Next.js web application for students to access notes and updates, with a separate interface for administrators to manage content.
-This project was scaffolded using Firebase Studio.
+Welcome to NoteVerse!
+This is a Next.js web application for students to access notes and updates, with a separate interface for administrators to manage content.
+This project was built with assistance from Firebase Studio.

 ## Features